 - Taking special care to monitor water-based fire protection systems

 - Allowing faucets to drip to help prevent freezing if water cannot be turned off and drained

 Monitor buildings closely to make sure heating systems are operating.
 For example, if your commercial building or home is unoccupied for a weekend or other extended period, have someone check your property to ensure that the heating and plumbing systems are working properly.
 Some monitored alarm systems are capable of providing an alert via email or text when the temperature drops: a possible sign of heating system failure.

 Additional tips to Prepare Your Property for Winter are available on our website.

 The Federal Emergency Management Agency offers these tips for Winter Storms & Extreme Cold.

-The FEMA Snow Load Safety Guidance flyer summarizes warning signs of overstress conditions during a snow event; key safety issues and risks a snow event poses to buildings; and what to do after a snow event.
+The FEMA Snow Load Safety Guide flyer summarizes warning signs of overstress conditions during a snow event; key safety issues and risks a snow event poses to buildings; and what to do after a snow event.

 This loss control information is advisory only.
 The authors assume no responsibility for management or control of loss control activities.
 Not all exposures are identified in this article.
 Contact your local, independent insurance agent for coverage advice and policy service.